 the road.
 Some leaves such as Black Walnut contain toxins that are harmful

 to plants.
-In addition, on occasion people will put other trash into the
+On occasion people will put other trash into leaf bags.

-leaf bags.
-Watch for this trash and remove it as you add the leaves to your
+Watch for this trash and remove it, as you add the leaves to your garden

 In my town, we have a yard waste recycling program.
 Leaves are mulched at